wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 A scheduled task is a routine task at a given time interval.
 The following are a few examples:

-- Routinely carrying out a health check of a machine
+- Routinely carrying out a health check of a machine.
-- Daily presenting the number of COVID-19 cases reported for the day
+- Daily presenting the number of COVID-19 cases reported for the day.
-- Logging the hourly sales total of an online store
+- Logging the hourly sales total of an online store.

 In the low-code editor, you can easily design complex processes that Choreo can carry out routinely.
 Once you implement the design, you can schedule them by specifying a time interval at which the designed process should run (e.g., every hour).

 To try it out, let's consider a scenario where a statistician needs to monitor the USA population every two minutes to present an analysis.
 In this tutorial, you will address this requirement by doing the following:

-- Designing and implementing the process to capture the required statistics
+- Designing and implementing the process to capture the required statistics.
-- Setting the time interval at which the scheduled task needs to run
+- Setting the time interval at which the scheduled task needs to run.
-- Observing whether the scheduled task is functioning as expected
+- Observing whether the scheduled task is functioning as expected.

 ## Step 1: Develop